Blargian/BGL/README.md

-# BGL
+# Boost Graph Library

-Repository with code for learning the Boost Graph Library
+Repository with code and examples for learning the Boost Graph Library.